 Argus is a fast-growing global media company providing essential information to the commodities industries.
-We are now recruiting current undergraduate or graduate students, or recent grads interested in a paid internship for the Summer of 2018 from June 4th to August 3rd.
+We are now recruiting current undergraduate or graduate students, or recent grads interested in a paid internship for summer.
 Our Interns will spend time investigating and writing news and analysis while rotating between different markets such as crude oil, refined products, natural gas, petrochemicals, metals, and fertilizers.

 After the duration of the internship, students will have gained a broad understanding of the commodity markets and the key drivers behind these markets, and will have a portfolio of their news and analysis to take with them.

 Knowledge, Skills, and Abilities

 Argus is an independent media organization with over 800 full time staff.
 It is headquartered in London and has offices in each of the world’s principal commodity centers.
 Its main activities comprise publishing market reports containing price assessments, market commentary and news, and business intelligence reports that analyze market and industry trends.

 Argus is a leading provider of data on prices and fundamentals, news, analysis, consultancy services and conferences for the global crude, oil products, LPG, natural gas, electricity, coal, emissions, bioenergy, fertilizer, petrochemical, metals and transportation industries.
 Data provided by Argus are widely used for indexation of physical trade.
 Companies, governments and international agencies use Argus information for analysis and planning purposes.

 Equal Opportunity Employer/Veterans/Disabled